 A 401(k) benefit is an employer-sponsored retirement investment plan in which employees can contribute pre-taxable income and, in many instances, receive a matching contribution from the company.
-Eligible employees can contribute up to $19,500 per year — and another $6,500 per year if they are over 50 years old.
+Eligible employees can contribute up to $19,500 per year — and another $6,500 per year if over 50 years old.
 Employers can match any percentage of the employee’s contribution.

 Plans can be cumbersome to set up and administer.
-There are also costs for outsourcing the record keeping, investments, and administration.
+There are also costs for outsourcing the record-keeping, investments, and administration.
 Plus, companies generally need to pay specialists to handle the program’s initial setup.

 Alternatives to the 401(k)

 Despite the 401(k) benefits for employers, many companies choose to offer attractive alternative programs to employees.
 These plans can be especially beneficial for companies unable — or unwilling — to assume the risks associated with the 401(k) disadvantages.

 Other options include IRAs (Individual Retirement Accounts) and SEP (Simplified Employer Pensions).
 These plans are well-suited for smaller companies with fewer than 100 employees.